 - 3.4.8.
 Before the Umpires' Briefing, the Referee shall: - 3.4.8.1.
 Inspect the briefing room to ensure it is of appropriate size and has the necessary equipment (e.g. projector, screen, laptop connecting cable, microphone). - 3.4.8.2.
 Check that the time and location of the briefing has been communicated to all Umpires. - 3.4.8.3.
 Check if there are any local by-laws regarding 'Lets' or 'Faults', should a shuttle hit an obstruction. - 3.4.8.4.
 Review with the Deputy/Deputies the material to be covered at the briefing. - 3.4.9.
 The Referee shall conduct the Umpires' Briefing in a professional but relaxed manner that conveys calm authority and approachability and which promotes a sense of teamwork.
 In particular, the Referee shall: - 3.4.9.1.
 Speak clearly, slowly and use simple language. - 3.4.9.2.
 Pause after each section to allow the opportunity for questions to be raised. - 3.4.10.
-The Referee shall customize the presentation to focus as much as possible on Umpire details and logistics associated with the specific tournament in question (e.g. location of assembly point, march-on and march-off procedures, number of line judges, any local by-laws regarding 'Lets' or 'Faults', should a shuttle hit an obstruction).
+The Referee shall use any template provided and customize the presentation to focus as much as possible on Umpire details and logistics associated with the specific tournament in question (e.g. location of assembly point, march-on and march-off procedures, number of line judges, any local by-laws regarding 'Lets' or 'Faults', should a shuttle hit an obstruction).
 In particular, the Referee shall: - 3.4.10.1.
-Remind the Umpires of any recent changes to the Laws and ITTO.
+Remind the Umpires of any recent changes to the Laws and ITTO. - 3.4.10.2.

-- 3.4.10.2.
 Judge the pace and depth for which the more generic material is covered based on the experience of the Umpire crew. - 3.4.10.3.
 If applicable, communicate any special considerations that may apply to the TV court(s) (e.g. intervals are mandatory, implementation of IRS). - 3.4.10.4.
 If necessary, review operation of any scoring device that will be used. - 3.4.10.5.
-If the fixed service height law will be used at the tournament ensure all the Umpires are familiar with the correct use of the service measuring device and provide an opportunity for training if required. - 3.4.10.6.
-Remind the Umpires of their obligations under BWF Code of Ethics (BWF Statutes, Section 2.1) and Code of Conduct for Technical Officials (BWF Statutes, Section 2.2.5), particularly as related to betting and wagering, and the use of social media. - 3.4.11.
-The Referee shall communicate details around the disposition of Umpire duties, including neutrality and IRS duties, if applicable, for the first days of the tournament (e.g. whether Umpires will work in shifts, on preassigned courts in teams, or on a rotational basis). - 3.4.12.
+If the fixed height service law will be used at the tournament, ensure all the Umpires are familiar with the correct use of the service height measuring device and provide an opportunity for training if required. - 3.4.10.6.
+If IRS will be used at the tournament, remind the Umpires to refamiliarize themselves with the IRS regulations (BWF Statutes, Section 4.1.8) and the associated vocabulary. - 3.4.10.7 Remind the Umpires of their obligations under BWF Code of Ethics (BWF Statutes, Section 2.1) and Code of Conduct for Technical Officials (BWF Statutes, Section 2.2.5), particularly as related to betting and wagering, and the use of social media.

+- 3.4.11.
+The Referee shall communicate details around the disposition of Umpire duties, including neutrality for the first days of the tournament (e.g. whether Umpires will work in shifts, on pre-assigned courts in teams, or on a rotational basis). - 3.4.12.
 If present, the Referee shall leave sufficient time at the end of the briefing for the Umpire Assessors to address the Umpires.